 For example: Let’s pretend that your company spent $200,000 last month, and you acquired 2,000 new customers.
 Your CAC would then be $100 per customer.

-How can you tell whether your Customer Acquisition Cost is reasonable or alarmingly high?
+How can you tell whether your CAC is reasonable or alarmingly high?
 Your CAC depends on the following factors:

 - Customer behavior.
 Having a higher CAC is okay if you can make up the cost in having a high customer lifetime value (CLV).
 If your business model is set up for customers to make repeat purchases or requires that they pay monthly membership fee, those customers generally have a higher customer lifetime value.
 If your customer has the option to purchase frequently, make sure you forge a strong relationship with them.